Homo neanderthalensis: How Science Got it Wrong

 The Humans Who Went Extinct: Why Neanderthals died out and we survived, by Clive Finlayson

 Earlier paleontologists described Neanderthals as extremely primitive, with limited intelligence and a very robust build, almost grotesque.
-Until recently, all the images of Neanderthals looked more like a caricature than a scientific reconstruction.
-For over a century, Neanderthal was synonymous with: unsophisticated, primitive, unintelligent brute human.
+Until recently, all images of Neanderthals looked more like caricatures than scientific reconstructions.
+For over a century, Neanderthal was synonymous with: an unsophisticated, primitive, unintelligent human brute.

 The way we look at those early humans is finally changing.
 Discoveries have been made, old Neanderthal bones and traces have been re-analyzed with a more scientific approach.
-Thanks to new technologies such as DNA analysis and improved dating techniques, we know that Homo neanderthalensis and Homo sapiens interbreed.
-We don’t know if it was a peaceful and friendly relationship or a violent one.
-Most Europeans, like me, are still carrying traces of Neanderthal in their DNA.
+Thanks to new technologies such as DNA analysis and improved dating techniques, we know that Homo neanderthalensis and Homo sapiens interbred.
+We don’t know whether it was a peaceful, friendly relationship or a violent one.
+Most Europeans, like me, carry traces of Neanderthal DNA.

 The way we look at those early humans is finally changing.